 - 1. If using a commode with arm rests, use the arm rests to push up. - 2.
 If using a raised toilet seat without arm rests, place one hand on the walker and push off the toilet seat with the other. - 3.
-Slide operated hip/leg out in front of you when standing up. - 4.
+Slide operated knee/leg out in front of you when standing up. - 4.
 Balance yourself before grabbing the walker and attempting to walk.

-Putting on Pants
+Putting on and Taking off Pants